22 Sep What, Why, How: The North Star Metric

 And if you’re still tempted to make great strides on all fronts right now?
 I don’t recommend that path.
 Imagine you’re standing on the street, and you have to choose between two restaurants.
 One offers just steak.
 The other offers a variety of cuisines: you can choose from Japanese, Mexican, and Hungarian dishes.
 I don’t know about you, but I’m getting a steak because that’s the only thing those guys do.
 They’ve had a lot of practice, and they know how to get a steak right.
 The other place feels like it’s still floundering around, trying to find itself.

 What sets the great companies apart from the good ones?
 Why did Facebook succeed where Myspace failed?
-Long-term success comes down to a deep understanding of your ideal customer, and that understanding is informed by going as far down as possibly into the subsets of your data.
+Long-term success comes down to a deep understanding of and focus on your ideal customer, and that understanding is informed by going as far down as possibly into the subsets of your data.
 According to a number of insiders and investors, the MySpace team chose a vanity metric: the number of Registered Users.
 Facebook instead focused on the number of Monthly Active Users or MAU, which was the more insightful metric, the one that correlated with growth.

 One of the key points I’ve hammered home with the PEG I’m consulting with is that while we have one North Star Metric for the company, that metric doesn’t necessarily look the same for every department within the company.
 For example, let’s say that your North Star Metric is the number of active users you have every month.
 You need to then break that down across the various departments so that every person in the company is focused on the one thing they do that will help drive that overall North Star Metric, well, north.